ehsan4232/shop/product-description.md

 - **Predefined Types**: Color, Description
 - **Color Fields**: Visual color squares
 - **Description Fields**: Text boxes
-- **Custom Attributes**: User-defined attributes per level
+- **Custom Attributes**: User-defined attributes per level. value types can be anything and they dont have to be specified.
 - **Inheritance**: All attributes are inherited by child classes
 - **Empty Values**: Allowed for non-price attributes

 ##### Product Instances
 - Created from leaf products only
-- Multiple instances with varying attributes
+- Multiple instances with varying attributes or even the same attributes.
 - Bulk creation with "create another" checkbox
-- Stock management and warnings
+- Stock management for store owner
+- warning for store customer when the count is less than 3.
 - Shared and unique attribute display
 - Inherit all attributes from the product class hierarchy